Student Handbook: Section 5: General College Policies

 Campus communications about missing students

-Notifications to the campus community will be coordinated by the Vice President for Student Affairs/Dean of Students.
+Notifications to the campus community will be coordinated by the Vice President for Strategic Initiatives or Dean of Students (or designee).
 Media communications will be coordinated by the Director of Institutional Communications.
-Information will not be released to the public unless authorized by the Vice President for Student Affairs/Dean of Students or his/her designee.
+Information will not be released to the public unless authorized by the Vice President for Strategic Initiatives or Dean of Students or (designee).
 All media requests will be directed to the Director of Institutional Communications.
 The DHRL will act as the liaison between the College and law enforcement, writing follow-up reports as needed and keeping college officials apprised of the ongoing investigation.

 Reports of commuter students who are missing will be referred to the Office of Campus Safety and Amherst Police Department for investigation.

 - All motor vehicles must be registered, each academic year, with the College when operated and parked on College property (except for visitors to the College).
 Parking permits may be applied for on-line at: my.daemen.edu/parking.
 Parking permits cost $35 per year.
-Students should be prepared to show a valid motor vehicle registration for each vehicle that he/she wishes to register to park on campus when he/she picks up a parking permit at the Wick Center Information Desk.
-Any change in autos or plate numbers must be registered with the Student Affairs Office.
+Students should be prepared to show a valid motor vehicle registration for each vehicle that they wish to register to park on campus when they pick up a parking permit at the Wick Student Center Information Desk.
+Any change in autos or plate numbers must be registered with the Campus Safety Office.
 An annual parking fee may apply.

-- Resident students who reside in Canavan Hall are not eligible to park on campus proper, but rather at an off-site arrangement through Collegiate Village.
-These students must still register their vehicle but are not charged the annual fee.
+- Resident students who reside in Canavan Hall are not eligible to park on or around campus proper, but rather at an off-site arrangement through Collegiate Village.
+These students must still register their vehicle but are charged an annual fee of $15.
+Parking on, or around, campus proper may result in a parking citation.
 The College reserves the right to adjust where resident students park each year.

 - The parking permit is to be displayed on the rear view mirror, facing outwards.